kgateway-dev/ingress2gateway/pkg/i2gw/providers/ingressnginx/README.md

 ---

+### Backend TLS

+- `nginx.ingress.kubernetes.io/proxy-ssl-secret`: Specifies a Secret containing client certificate (`tls.crt`), client key (`tls.key`), and optionally CA certificate (`ca.crt`) in PEM format.
+The secret name can be specified as `secretName` (same namespace) or `namespace/secretName`.
+For the Kgateway implementation, this maps to `BackendConfigPolicy.spec.tls.secretRef`. **Note:** The secret must be in the same namespace as the BackendConfigPolicy.

+- `nginx.ingress.kubernetes.io/proxy-ssl-verify`: Enables or disables verification of the proxied HTTPS server certificate.
+Values: `"on"` or `"off"` (default: `"off"`).
+For the Kgateway implementation, this maps to `BackendConfigPolicy.spec.tls.insecureSkipVerify` (inverted: `"on"` = `false`, `"off"` = `true`).

+- `nginx.ingress.kubernetes.io/proxy-ssl-name`: Overrides the server name used to verify the certificate of the proxied HTTPS server.
+This value is also passed through SNI (Server Name Indication) when establishing a connection.
+For the Kgateway implementation, this maps to `BackendConfigPolicy.spec.tls.sni`.
+Setting this value automatically enables SNI.

+- `nginx.ingress.kubernetes.io/proxy-ssl-server-name`: **Note:** This annotation is not handled separately.
+In Kgateway, SNI is automatically enabled when `proxy-ssl-name` is set.

+**Note:** For the Kgateway implementation, backend TLS configuration is applied via `BackendConfigPolicy` resources.
+If multiple Ingress resources reference the same Service with different backend TLS settings, ingress2gateway will create a single `BackendConfigPolicy` per Service, and conflicting settings may result in warnings.

+---

 ### Session Affinity

 - `nginx.ingress.kubernetes.io/affinity`: Enables and sets the affinity type in all Upstreams of an Ingress.
 The only affinity type available for NGINX is "cookie".
 For the Kgateway implementation, this maps to `BackendConfigPolicy.spec.loadBalancer.ringHash.hashPolicies` with cookie-based hash policy.